weihua916/imsat/README.md

 - Clustering with MNIST: ``` python imsat_cluster.py ```
 - Hash learning with MNIST: ``` python imsat_hash.py ```

-`calculate_distance.py` is be used to calculate the purturbation range for Virtual Adversarial Training [2].
+`calculate_distance.py` is be used to calculate the perturbation range for Virtual Adversarial Training [2].
 For MNIST dataset, we have already calculated the range.

 ## Reference ##
 [1] Weihua Hu, Takeru Miyato, Seiya Tokui, Eiichi Matsumoto and Masashi Sugiyama.
 Learning Discrete Representations via Information Maximizing Self Augmented Training.